-Also known as Profit and Loss Statement, summarises a company's financial performance during a given time period in terms of net profit or loss.
-Income Statement is composed of the following two statements:
+Also known as Profit and Loss Statement, summarizes a company’s financial performance during a given time period in terms of net profit or loss.
+Income Statement is composed of the following line items:

 - Cash Flow Statement

 This shows how cash and bank balances have changed over time.
-The following segments are used to categorise cash flow movements
+The following segments are used to categorize cash flow movements

 - Statement of Equity changes